 Linklaters has advised clients on transactions in the Middle East for over 30 years.
-The firm has extensive experience of advising a range of government organisations and privately-owned businesses, acting on transactions throughout the MENA region, including in the United Arab Emirates, Saudi Arabia, Qatar, Kuwait, Iraq, Bahrain, Oman, Jordan, Lebanon, Egypt and Morocco.
+The firm has extensive experience of advising a range of government organisations and privately-owned businesses, acting on transactions throughout the region, including in the United Arab Emirates, Saudi Arabia, Qatar, Kuwait, Iraq, Bahrain, Oman, Jordan, Lebanon and Egypt.

-Linklaters is acknowledged as a market leader for corporate/M&A, Energy and Infrastructure, project finance, capital markets, banking, real estate, funds and Islamic finance transactions.
-The firm’s track record includes acting on some of the most significant transactions that the region has seen in recent years.
+Linklaters is acknowledged as a market leader for corporate/M&A, capital markets, banking, project finance and Islamic finance transactions.
+The firm’s track record includes acting on some of the most significant and innovative deals that the region has seen in recent years.

 The offices have dedicated sector specialists in the energy, infrastructure, financial institutions and telecommunications sectors.

 - the commercial lenders and NEXI on the Mirfa IWPP in Abu Dhabi

 - Bahrain Telecommunications Company on the US$1.025bn acquisition of the Monaco & Islands division of Cable & Wireless Communications Plc